 Over a six month period in 2011 the dealer, Chen Zhong, was involved in importing 7.7 tonnes of illegal ivory from China.
 The shipments totalled 2154 whole elephant tusks or segments and came from the equivalent of 819 elephants.

 Two shipments of the ivory was exported via Kenya through Hong Kong.
 Another 2 shipments was exported from Tanzania marked as copper ore.
 A fifth shipment was sent via Nigeria.
-All the shipments were intercepted by Chinese customs officers.
+All the shipments were intercepted by Chinese customs officers. [pullquote]This is the first example of the conviction of an accredited ivory industry insider for systematically attempting to launder illegal ivory into the legal marketplace on a grand scale[/pullquote]

 One of the shipments was intercepted by wildlife enforcement agents and traced to Chen where further illegal ivory was discovered in his shop.